 DVD-R Hell - Where Brad (as himself) reviews failed pilots, educational films and TV specials that are available only on bootlegged DVDs.

-Midnight Screenings - In which Brad, his wife and their friendsnote Occasionally dubbed "Team Snob".
+Midnight Screenings - In which Brad and his friendsnote Occasionally dubbed "Team Snob".
 They also appear in most videos which Brad hosts as himself, like Brad Tries go to see the midnight screenings of various new movies and review them immediately after seeing them.
-Reviews during the summer are weekly and are filmed right in parking lot in the car after a screening, while winter reviews are indoors and a bit more intermittent.

 Lampshaded at least twice, when he pointed out he legitimately likes at least two of the movies he's reviewed as the Snob (the first being Caligula, and the other being Pieces).
 He even appears out of character at the beginning of both reviews to say so.